Take a Tour of Maryland's Lighthouses

 Built as beacons to guide sailors to safe harbor, the allure of lighthouses still draws us in.
 Even though lighthouses were primarily intended to show sailors what to avoid, we now seem to be drawn to them.
 More two dozen of these graceful structures remain in Maryland, many of them still active.
 Begin your lighthouse tour with these beautiful historic beacons and enjoy the surrounding nature and vistas of the Chesapeake region.

 Not only can you tour this lighthouse, but you can also rent one of the two renovated rental units in the keeper’s quarters that include all the modern amenities and beach access.
 Stay at this unique historic lighthouse and spend your day playing on the bay.

 Visitors to the Calvert Marine Museum can climb inside this 46-foot-tall structure and and see the preserved innkeeper’s quarters.
 The museum also offers boat tours of neighboring lighthouses.

 This is a replica of a historic lighthouse located in Cambridge, that once guided mariners along the Choptank River.
 The lighthouse features a mini-museum and visitor information.
-From May-October, the lighthouse is open daily, 9am-6pm. for free self-guided tours.
-Volunteers serving as “lighthouse keepers” will be on duty Fridays, Saturdays, and Sundays to answer any questions.
-In the off season (November-April), the lighthouse is open by appointment (call 410-463-2653).
+From May-October, the lighthouse is open daily, for free self-guided tours.
+Volunteers serving as “lighthouse keepers” will be on duty weekends to answer any questions.
+In the off season (November-April), the lighthouse is open by appointment.

 This 1870 lighthouse is on the grounds of Fort Washington Park outside Washington, D.C., and is still used as a navigational aid today.
 Visit the historic lighthouse and fort, then enjoy a picnic or a day fishing.